 Sometimes.
 Physiology is mostly conceptual thinking where is Microbiology is a divide between memorization and conceptualization (about a 50/50 split).

-Most of microbiology can be learned of off flashcards.
+Most of the microbiology can be learned from flashcards.
 Physiology needs to be more carefully applied.

 This all depends on how both courses are taught of course – as well as what resources you use to learn from.

 What level of study you find yourself at is also relevant.
 Majoring in microbiology is totally different to taking an introductory A&P class for credit.
 Most pre-med’s learn physiology first for a reason.

 Working out which course is potentially harder requires common sense!

 Most student’s (especially nurses) experiences suggest chemistry is harder than physiology.
 Fundamental chem is mostly all math while organic chem is a lot of memorization.
 The involvement of more math could be something that makes chem harder.

 Again, it’s all dependent on the individual, how efficiently they study and which subject they enjoy most!

 On that note…

 What can I do to best prepare for physiology?

 Physiology is a lot easier with good resources.